rainjs/rainjs/doc/source/server/nginx_static_routes.rst

 All you have to do is run the following command::

-    rain generate-nginx-conf <source-path> <destination-path>
+    rain generate-nginx-conf <source-file> <destination-file> <production-path>

 Examples::

   1. $ rain generate-nginx-conf
   2. $ rain generate-nginx-conf ./mycustomnginx.conf
-  3.    $ rain generate-nginx-conf /home/john/rainjs/bin/conf/customNginx.conf /home/john/myCustomNginX.conf
+  3. $ rain generate-nginx-conf /home/john/rainjs/bin/conf/nginx.conf /home/john/myCustomNginX.conf
   4. $ rain generate-nginx-conf bin/conf/nginx.conf myCustomNginX.conf
   5. $ rain generate-nginx-conf /home/john/rainjs/bin/conf/customNginx.conf myCustomNginX.conf
+  6. $ rain generate-nginx-conf ./bin/conf/customNginx.conf nginx.conf /opt/rainProject

 If no optional parameter is used, it will use ``./bin/conf/nginx.conf`` to generate a ``nginx.conf`` file in the project root.

 Otherwise the command will use the configuration file you specify as ``source-path`` and generate the nginx configuration in the project root or in the destination path chosen.

 All you have to do is to move the generated configuration file in ``/etc/nginx/``.

+If the ``production-path`` parameter is used, all the paths in the nginx configuration file will be calculated according to the specified production path.
+It is mandatory for this parameter to be an absolute path.

 An example of the output configuration would be: